tixxit/optimistic-spec-article/ARTICLE.md

 It will box things up and call the generic version.
 It'll then attempt to unbox the generic (`Object`) result as a `double`.
 Look familiar?
 It should - this is exactly what we were already doing above.
-The key difference, of course, is that now it is done for us when `f`'s return type isn't `Double` and, most importantly, if `f`'s return type is `Double`, then we just get back the `double`, no round trip through a box!
+The key difference, of course, is that now it is done for us when `f`'s return type isn't `Double` via this default implementation and, most importantly, if `f`'s return type is `Double`, then `Function1`'s `apply$mcDD$sp` will be implemented and we just get back the `double`, no round trip through a box!

 Alright, so let's exploit this new knowledge to get rid of the boxing on the return side of `f`.